mtgrosser/jass/README.md

 # Jass

-Roll ES6 and VueJS single file components with the Rails asset pipeline - no Webpack required!
+Roll ES6 with the Rails asset pipeline - no Webpack required!

+Jass integrates Rollup.js, Bublé and Nodent with the Rails asset pipeline.

 ## Installation